pm0kjp/pa-judicial-data/README.md

 We can get public information about judicial actions (sentences, bail, defendant demographics, etc.) in several ways:

 * PDFs (Code for Philly did some work with PDFs a few years ago)
-* An open API that returns JSON (much easier than screen-scraping PDFs!)
+* An open API that returns JSON (much easier than screen-scraping PDFs!).
+A kludgy system that used this API was the source of an older data set that has been used a few times in Philly (e.g. for the JAT/RLadies hackathon)
-* A data request (costs money).
+* A formal data request to the Commonwealth (costs money).
+We have some point-in-time data that came from one of these!

 ###  Pennsylvania Criminal Justice Database